-Hemp Oil and CBD have been in the news a lot lately, however they aren't new.
-People have been using hemp and cannabinoids for thousands of years for a variety of purposes: ropes, sails, paper, protein, wellness, soil remediation, etc. To help learn more about this plant's history, we created a video with more information.
+Hemp and CBD have been in the news a lot lately.
+Many brands are chasing the money today, however people have been using hemp and cannabinoids for thousands of years for a variety of purposes: ropes, sails, paper, protein, wellness, soil remediation, etc. To learn more about this plant's history, we created the video below.
 Did you know people used to pay their bills and taxes with hemp in the 1600's?
 And to help provide you with more information about our full spectrum oil quality, safety and efficacy, we produced another short video.
 It's important to know that the quality of the hemp plant being used and the extraction processes are critical for creating a premium, safe full spectrum oil.
 Learn more why Vitalibis is the best.

 This critical system wasn't discovered until the 1990's.
 Anandamide was the first, naturally occurring endogenous cannabinoid, or endocannabinoid.
 It was found by Raphael Mechoulam as well as NIMH researchers William Devane and Dr. Lumir Hanus.

 The body’s ECS promotes biological balance in every cell, tissue and organ supporting brain, immune, nervous and overall health and wellness.
 Experts believe that its overall function is to regulate homeostasis, or balance.

 Endocannabinoid deficiency can be present as a result of poor diet, lack of exercise, drug abuse, environmental toxins, genetic factors, chronic stress and compromised health.
 A deficiency within the ECS can manifest itself into different issues: anxiety, sleep issues, pain sensation, etc. And when deficient, the ECS can be supported by full spectrum, phytocannabinoids from the hemp plant.

 For a brief Endocannabinoid System overview, please enjoy the video below.